 Planning Made Fun with Paper + Pen Made and SilverKaze

-We caught up with Sylvia from Pen + Paper Made to find out more about how she began her creative journey, combining her love of organisation with her creative flair, and collaborating with SilverKaze Creations to offer fun yet functional planning stickers to their CF Fans!
+We caught up with Sylvia from Pen + Paper Made to find out more about how she began her creative journey, combining her love of organisation with her creative flair, and collaborating with SilverKaze Creations to offer fun yet functional planning stickers.

 Could you please introduce yourself, and explain what you do?